cbcrg/tcoffee/docs/tcoffee_manual.rst

 Is there an online webserver?
 -----------------------------
-Yes, at `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_ which contains the all the necessary links to our latest  `webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ !
+Yes, at `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_ which contains all the necessary links to our latest  `webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ !

 Is T-Coffee different from ClustalW?